 1. Open Microsoft Access app.

-2. If in Access 2016, click on Open Other Files, and then select Open tab and click Browse.
-If in Access 2010, just select File tab and then click Open.
+Tips: In Access 2016, click on Open Other Files, and then select Open tab and click Browse.
+In Access 2010, just select File tab and then click Open.

-3. In the Open dialog, select the target Access database file for which you want to reset password.
+2. In the Open dialog, select the target Access database file for which you want to reset the password.
 Then click the drop-down arrow next to the Open button and select Open Exclusive.